Soil microbiology: Fungi

-Fungi are abundant in soil, but bacteria are more abundant.
-Fungi are important in the soil as food sources for other, larger organisms, pathogens, beneficial symbiotic relationships with plants or other organisms and soil health.
-Fungi can be split into species based primarily on the size, shape and color of their reproductive spores, which are used to reproduce.
+Fungi may be outnumbered by bacteria in cell counts, but they can contribute greater biomass and respiration rate in some soil types.
+Fungi decay plant detritus, in particular wood, contribute to soil aggregation, are important as food sources for other, larger soil organisms, as soil-borne pathogens, or conversely as beneficial plant symbionts (e.g. mycorrhizae) and more generally they are important for soil health.
+Fungi can be split into species based primarily on the size, shape and color of their reproductive spores, visible only under the microscope, a difficult task often needing the use of plate or chamber cultures, now facilitated and improved by molecular methods.
 Most of the environmental factors that influence the growth and distribution of bacteria and actinomycetes also influence fungi.
-The quality as well as quantity of organic matter in the soil has a direct correlation to the growth of fungi, because most fungi consume organic matter for nutrition.
+The quality as well as quantity of organic matter in the soil has a direct correlation to the community composition of fungi.
 Compared with bacteria, fungi are relatively benefitted by acidic soils.
 Fungi also grow well in dry, arid soils because fungi are aerobic, or dependent on oxygen, and the higher the moisture content in the soil, the less oxygen is present for them.
+Many fungi are able to escape water to grow in the air, and some are even able to derive their water directly from the atmosphere through hydrophilic outer surfaces of their cell walls.

 Algae

-Algae can make their own nutrients through photosynthesis.
-Photosynthesis converts light energy to chemical energy that can be stored as nutrients.
-For algae to grow, they must be exposed to light because photosynthesis requires light, so algae are typically distributed evenly wherever sunlight and moderate moisture is available.
-Algae do not have to be directly exposed to the Sun, but can live below the soil surface given uniform temperature and moisture conditions.
-Algae are also capable of performing nitrogen fixation.
+Algae can make their own carbon through photosynthesis, i.e. are autotrophs.
+Photosynthesis converts light energy to chemical energy that can be stored as starch.
+For algae to grow, they must be exposed to light because photosynthesis requires light, so soil algae are typically distributed evenly wherever sunlight and moderate moisture is available, and not far from the surface.
+Algae do not have to be directly exposed to the sun, but can live below the soil surface given uniform temperature and moisture conditions, and are capable of facultative heterotrophy in the presence of easily available carbon sources (e.g. glucose).
+Synergistic interactions with rhizosphere bacteria in the promotion of plant growth have been demonstrated in Chlorella vulgaris.

 Types

-Algae can be split up into three main groups: the Cyanophyceae, the Chlorophyceae and the bacillariophyceae.
-The Cyanophyceae contain chlorophyll, which is the molecule that absorbs sunlight and uses that energy to make carbohydrates from carbon dioxide and water and also pigments that make it blue-green to violet in color.
-The Chlorophyceae usually only have chlorophyll in them which makes them green, and the bacillariophyceae contain chlorophyll as well as pigments that make the algae brown in color.
+Soil algae can be split up into Chlorophyceae and Bacillariophyceae (diatoms).
+The Chlorophyceae usually only have chlorophyll as pigment which makes them green, while diatoms contain chlorophyll as well as other pigments such as the carotenoid fucoxanthin that make them golden-brown in color.

-Blue-green algae and nitrogen fixation

-Blue-green algae, or Cyanophyceae, are responsible for nitrogen fixation.
-The amount of nitrogen they fix depends more on physiological and environmental factors rather than the organism's abilities.
-These factors include intensity of sunlight, concentration of inorganic and organic nitrogen sources and ambient temperature and stability.